E-Shiels/HolidaysFinder/README.md

 # TodaysHolidays #

 TodaysHolidays is a Flatiron school portfolio project.
 It allows you to view holidays in Canada and favorite and filter them.
-It was built using React, Create React App, and Redux, as well as assorted middleware and npm packages.
+It was built using React, Create React App, and Redux, as well as assorted middleware and packages.
 The data is sent from a Rails API backend with archived data from <https://calendarific.com/>.

 ## Installation ##